 Let $F$ be a smoothly and properly embedded surface in $D^4$ with $\partial F = K$, and let $W=W(F)$ be the twofold cover of $D^4$ with branching set $F$.
 The surface $F$ may be chosen to be either oriented or non-orientable.
 Note that the boundary of $W$ is $Y=Y(K)$ -- the twofold cover of $S^3$ with branching set $K$.
 We denote by $Q_W$ the intersection form on $H_2(W;\mathbb Z)/Tor$.
 The following result is Theorem 3 in \cite{GordonLitherland}.

 \begin{theorem}[Gordon--Litherland, \cite{GordonLitherland}] Let $K$ be a knot and $D$ a projection of $K$.
 Pick a checkerboard coloring of $D$ and let $n+1$ be the number of white regions.
-Let $F'$ be the Seifert surface of $K$ obtained from the black regions (with twisted bands added to connect the black disks) and let $F$ be obtained from $F'$ by pushing its interior into $D^4$.
+Let $F'$ be the surface with boundary equal to $K$, obtained from the black regions (with twisted bands added to connect the black disks) and let $F$ be obtained from $F'$ by pushing its interior into $D^4$.
 With $W=W(F)$ described as above, there is an isomorphism

 of integral, symmetric, bilinear forms. \end{theorem} \begin{corollary} If a knot $K$ has a projection $D$ with a (positive or negative) definite Goeritz matrix, $G$, then its twofold branched cover $Y(K)$ bounds a smooth, compact (positive or negative) definite 4-manifold $W$. \end{corollary} If $D$ is an alternating knot projection of a knot $K$ then the Goeritz matrices $G_{\pm}$ associated to either of the two possible checkerboard colorings of $D$ are definite, the subscript in $G_{\pm}$ indicating the type of definiteness for each case.
 Indeed, by a beautiful result of Greene's \cite{Greene}, this property characterizes alternating knots.
 We note that all knots with 8 or 9 crossings have alternating diagrams, with the exception of the 11 knots